Lemons, Lavender, & Laundry

 • Vinegar

-• Fabric Softener (Store Bought or a DIY version described below)
+• Fabric Softener (I used a DIY version described below)

 • Spray Bottle– Originally, I dumped out my Febreze bottle and used it for this spray, but then I found these glass spray bottles on Amazon, and I love them!